BlaxKnight/maeochat/README.md

 php artisan serve
 ```

+> [!WARNING]
+> Don't forget about to set permissions for your directory

+> [!CAUTION]
+> Never leave permissions for users in important directories
+> this will cause security problems

 > [!NOTE]
 > It is better to use `npm run build` for better security of your css and js
 > files then run `npm run dev`.